Unipotent morphisms: Vector bundles, global quotients, and the resolution property

-\begin{Example} For algebraic stacks the situation is more complicated.
+\begin{remark} An algebraic stack $X$ has the $\Vect$-resolution property if and only if the morphism $X \to \Spec \mathbf{Z}$ has the $\Vect$-resolution property.
+In general, if $Y$ has the $\mathbf{V}'$-resolution property and $f \colon X \to Y$ is a morphism of algebraic stacks with the $\Vect$-resolution property, then $X$ has the $\Vect\otimes_{\Orb_X} f^*\mathbf{V}'$-resolution property \cite[Prop.\ 2.8(v)]{2013arXiv1306.5418G}. \end{remark} \begin{Example} Let $A$ be an abelian scheme of positive dimension over a field $k$.
+If $g\colon \spec k \to BA$ denotes the standard covering, then $\Orb_{\spec k}$ is $g$-generating but not universally $g$-generating.
+Also, $g^*$ induces an equivalence $\QCoh(BA) \simeq \QCoh(\spec k)$, so $f\colon BA \to \Spec k$ has the resolution property with $\mathcal{O}_{BA}$ as a $f$-tensor-generator.
+However, $BA$ admits no $f$-faithful vector bundles. \end{Example} \begin{Example} If $X$ admits an ample family $L_1$, $\dots$, $L_r$ of line bundles \cite[Tag \spref{0FXR}]{stacks-project} (e.g. $X$ is quasi-projective over a field or is noetherian, normal and $\Q$-factorial with affine diagonal), then it satisfies the $\Vect$-resolution property \cite[Ex.\ 5.9(i)]{2013arXiv1306.5418G}, where $\Vect = \{ L_i^{m} \,:\, m\leq 0,\, i=1,\dots, r\}$.
+In dimensions two and above, there are proper schemes with no nontrivial line bundles.
+However, two-dimensional separated algebraic spaces always have enough vector bundles (see \cite[Thm.\ 2.1]{NormalSurfaceRes}, \cite[Thm.\ 5.2]{gross_2012}, and \cite[Thm.\ 41]{mathur2021resolution}).
+Nothing is known for smooth separated algebraic spaces or normal separated schemes over a field in dimension $\geq 3$, except that they enjoy the resolution property after removing a closed subset of codimension $\geq 3$ \cite{zbMATH07641743}. \end{Example} \begin{Example} For algebraic stacks the situation is more complicated.
 Kresch and Vistoli showed that a Deligne--Mumford stack which is smooth, generically tame and separated over a field satisfies the resolution property if its coarse moduli space is quasi-projective \cite[Thm.~1.3]{MR2026412}.
-The case of normal tame Artin surfaces over a field was also settled in \cite[Thm.~1]{mathur2021resolution}.
+The case of $2$-dimensional normal tame algebraic stacks with finite diagonal over a field was settled in \cite[Thm.~1]{mathur2021resolution}.
 There are also non-torsion (and hence, non-regular) $\mathbf{G}_m$-gerbes which do not have the resolution property \cite[Rem.~1.11b]{Brauer2}.
 As far as the authors are aware, there is no known example of a separated or smooth algebraic stack with affine diagonal which does not have the resolution property. \end{Example}